 The training focuses on one central and rapidly developing field of modern psychology, cognitive psychology and some of its co-sciences, primarily on psychophysiology.
 Education and related research therefore mainly focus on the experimental study of the (broadly defined) cognitive processes (perception, attention, memory, language and communication, social cognition, behaviour management and control).
 The methodological background is primarily based on various behavioural and EEG/event-related potential procedures, including the eye-tracking process.
 The topics focusing on mature cognition, development (from infancy to old age) and atypical cognition (e.g. autism) are included in the programme’s framework, both in education and research.
 During the training, besides methodological preparation and intensive participation in research, there is a strong emphasis on conceptual foundations relating to the global issues of cognition.
 The programme is the result of close cooperation between the ELTE Institute of Psychology and the Institute of Psychology of the Hungarian Academy of Sciences.

 Behavioural Psychology Programme

-The aim of the program is to provide an introduction to the modern Systems approach to the theory and to the empirical study of the regulation of behaviour.
-The courses of the program cover the roles of genetic, perinatal and biological factors in behaviour regulation, and discuss the processes of behaviour regulation with a special emphasis on the role of consciousness and altered states of consciousness – as for example hypnosis.
-The program discusses the broad spectrum and neuroscientific background of affective phenomena of vital importance in human interactions from the perspective of the ‘affective revolution’, which has recently taken place.
+The aim of the programme is to provide an introduction to the modern Systems approach to the theory and to the empirical study of the regulation of behaviour.
+The courses of the programme cover the roles of genetic, perinatal and biological factors in behaviour regulation, and discuss the processes of behaviour regulation with a special emphasis on the role of consciousness and altered states of consciousness – for example, hypnosis.
+The programme discusses the broad spectrum and neuroscientific background of affective phenomena of vital importance in human interactions from the perspective of the ‘affective revolution’, which has recently taken place.
 We aim to develop a critical approach in our students to enable them to identify possible confounding contextual factors and plan for controlling them in their empirical studies of behaviour.